breitburg/fluent/readme.md

 $ pip install libfluent
 ```

-Also, you need to have `sdl2-gfx` library.
-You can download it [here](http://www.ferzkopp.net/Software/SDL2_gfx/SDL2_gfx-1.0.4.zip).
+Also, you need to have `sdl2-gfx` and `sdl2-ttf` library.
+You can download it [here](http://www.ferzkopp.net/Software/SDL2_gfx/SDL2_gfx-1.0.4.zip) and [here](https://www.libsdl.org/projects/SDL_ttf/release/SDL2_ttf-2.0.15.zip).
 Unpack that, and execute following commands to compile and install the library:

 ```console
 $ ./configure